babyfish-ct/kimmer/doc/value.md

 The change is propagated from bottom to top until the root object.

-## 3. How do you solve this problem?
+## 3. How do kimmer solve this problem?

 ```kt
 interface Node: Immutable {